flurie/sdp/README.md

 ## Reasons

-The purpose of SDP is to provide the most comfortable interface for working with different data structures in the same namespace, while maintaining sufficiently high quality code and speed of work so that it can be use in practice, and translation programs from old and more specialized libraries did not cause serious problems.
+The purpose of SDP is to provide the most comfortable interface for working with different data structures in the same namespace, keeping sufficiently high quality code and speed of work.
+So that it can be use in practice, and translation programs from old and more specialized libraries did not cause serious problems.

-SDP classes not keen to summarize all possible data structures - only the simplest of them.
-However, such structures are required in 80-95% cases.
+Classes in SDP keep a balance between versatility and efficiency.
+They may not be suitable for working with some data structures, but with the most common ones are perfectly combined.

 ## Functionality

-Currently there are only six data structures in SDP:
+SDP provides a wide range of options for data conversion, a powerful abstraction for generalized programming, and the most common operations, including (but not limited to) fetching, splitting, and sorting.
+However, it does not give its own implementations of structures advantages over external ones.

+SDP provides 6 standard data structures for use in programs that are not very demanding on speed and efficiency:

 - standard lists ([])
 - binary trees   (BinTree)

-- lazy   immutable  boxed  arrays (Array, STArray)
+- lazy    boxed  arrays (Array, STArray)
-- strict immutable unboxed arrays (Bytes, STBytes)
+- strict unboxed arrays (Bytes, STBytes)

 - lazy   unrolled linked lists (Unrolled, STUnrolled)
 - strict unrolled linked lists (ByteList, STByteList)